 ‘You make your film, I’ll make mine.’

 Seeing Rhys left red-faced and thoroughly embarrassed annoyed me.
 He was a likeable young man.
 He was keen, hardworking and very helpful.
-Above all else he was free.
+Above all else he was didn't appear on the payroll.
 Will needed as much for free as he could get in order to stay in budget.
 It was a pity he didn’t appreciate that.

 It was time for another extra and me to take our places on set.
 We sat at desks in a studio office while the grips wheeled the camera dolly up and down the track.
 Our job was to sneer at the imagined lead character as she ‘walked’ by.